The Law That Allowed This 12-Year-Old Girl To Spend 75 Days in Prison

 Advertisement

-Since it was approved last month, the new legislation has also been criticized by Israeli human rights groups.
+Since it was approved last month, the new legislation has also been criticised by Israeli human rights groups.

 “Rather than sending them to prison, Israel would be better off sending them to school where they could grow up in dignity and freedom, not under occupation,” B’Tselem, one such group, said in a statement.

-Beth Miller, the U.S. advocacy officer at Defense for Children International Palestine (DCIP), said that although the law theoretically applies equally to Palestinian and Israeli children, that’s not the case in practice.
+Beth Miller, the U.S. advocacy officer at Defence for Children International Palestine (DCIP), said that although the law theoretically applies equally to Palestinian and Israeli children, that’s not the case in practice.

 “Our documentation shows Israeli authorities implement the law in a discriminatory manner, denying Palestinian children in east Jerusalem of their rights from the moment of arrest to the end of legal proceedings,” Miller told Refinery29.